kyleberries/dlpc/README.md

-This module fixes a few "bugs" on stock hd7 2013 roms.
+This module fixes the DownloadProvider on stock hd7 2013 roms.